 April 15th, 2013 will be a day that I will never forget in my life.
 The events of that day will stay with me forever.

 So, mom and dad planned their trip up north and they flew out.
 I knew on April 15th when I got to work that my dad would have already started the run.
-I got to work and I pulled up the website where I could watch him run the race.
+I got to work and I pulled up the website where I could watch him as he ran.
 There was a tracker that had a little man icon that was running and as dad got farther the man went farther on the tracker.
 It was awesome for us kids, who were watching his progress from afar.

 I am extremely sad and my heart hurts for all those that were hurt and affected by the bombings.
 My parent's were extremely lucky and blessed, but some were not.
 My prayers continue to go out to those who are not able to say they were blessed!